pia-foss/manual-connections/README.md

    * `DIP_TOKEN` - your PIA dedicated IP token (can be purchased in the client control panel)
    * `PIA_DNS` - true/false
    * `PIA_PF` - true/false
+   * `PIA_CONNECT` - true/false; connect to VPN after configuration has been created.
+Set to false to only create configuration file.
+Only effective for wireguard protocol.
+Default true.
+   * `PIA_CONF_PATH` - path of wireguard config file to be written.
+Used when only creating config file for wireguard.
    * `MAX_LATENCY` - numeric value, in seconds
    * `AUTOCONNECT` - true/false; this will test for and select the server with the lowest latency, it will override PREFERRED_REGION
    * `PREFERRED_REGION` - the region ID for a PIA server